S4 method for class 'GRaster,character'

 This function saves a GRaster to disk directly from a GRASS session.
 It is faster than using rast(), then saving the output of that to disk (because rast() actually save the raster to disk, anyway).

 The function will attempt to ascertain the file type to be ascertained from the file extension, but you can specify the format using the format argument (see entry for ...).
-You can see a list of supported formats by simply using this function with no arguments, as in writeRaster(), or by consulting the online help page for the GRASS module r.out.gdal (see grassHelp("r.out.gdal")).
+You can see a list of supported formats by simply using this function with no arguments, as in writeRaster(), or by consulting the online help page for the GRASS tool r.out.gdal (see grassHelp("r.out.gdal")).
 Only the GeoTIFF file format is guaranteed to work for multi-layered rasters.

 The function will attempt to optimize the datatype argument, but this can take a long time.
 You can speed this up by setting datatype manually.
 Note that if you are saving a "stack" of GRasters with different datatypes, the one with the highest information density will be used (e.g., low-bit integer < high-bit integer < floating-point < double-floating point).
 This can make rasters with lower datatypes much larger on disk.
 In these cases, it make be best to save rasters with similar datatypes together.